ForsakenIdol/a-minecraft-server/systemd/SYSTEMD.md

 There is an example unit file for reference.
 Note particularly the `WorkingDirectory` paramter, which needs to be set to the absolute path from root to the top level of this repository, as the scripts are sensitive to the working directory that they're called from.

-Remember to pass the `--user` directive in calls to `systemctl` and don't put the unit in the system-wide directory.
-Likewise, because the `kali-minecraft` service will log to journald by default (without an explicit logging path specified), we need to run `journalctl --user -u kali-minecraft.service` to get the service logs (pass `--follow` to watch the logs live).
+Remember to pass the `--user` directive in calls to `systemctl`.
+We do this because our unit file should be placed into the relevant folder in the home directory for the **current user** (`~/.config/systemd/user`), not in the global cron directory (`/etc/cron.d`).

+Because the `kali-minecraft` service will log to journald by default (without an explicit logging path specified), we need to run `journalctl --user -u kali-minecraft.service` to get the service logs (pass `--follow` to watch the logs live).

 Running the server in the foreground with systemd (i.e. calling `run.sh` instead of `run-detached.sh`) means:
 - Systemd can track the Docker Compose process as the main service process.